 - 3D decorative items like corn kernels, plastic decorative leaves, dried leaves from outside, acorns etc.

-On the yellow paper, have your child make a number of handprints using the brown paint.
-I only got Onetime to use his right hand, but we should have done both hands so we could have had turkeys facing different directions!
+1. On the yellow paper, have your child make a number of handprints using the brown paint.

-Once the handprints are dry, use the markers to add legs, a beak, and eyes to make turkeys!
+3. Once the handprints are dry, have your child use the markers to add legs, a beak, and eyes to make turkeys.
 You could use googly eyes too if you wanted to be more silly!

-Now get out all your decorative items and the glue and let your child use their imagination to create a scene (or not!).
-Onetime decided to add “corn for the turkeys to eat” all over his canvas.
+5. Now get out all your decorative items and the glue and let your child use their imagination to create a scene or abstract masterpiece.